John 7:1

 the things that Jesus taught, is to understand an important point about the

-things about a person by listening to what they talk about.
-And when someone
+about a person by listening to what they talk about.
+And when someone claims to

-claims to have a message from God, the thing to look for is who they talk about
+have a message from God, the thing to look for is who they talk about and who

-and who they are elevating and uplifting.
-If they speak about themselves and
+they are elevating and uplifting.
+If they speak about themselves and uplift

-uplift themselves in an overzealous way or an inappropriate way, then that
+themselves in an overzealous way or an inappropriate way, then that means that

-means that they are trying to bring glory to themselves and to their own name.
+they are trying to bring glory to themselves and to their own name.
+They do not

-They don’t have a message that was given to them by God: they’ve got their own
+have a message that was given to them by God: they have got their own message.

-message.
 They use themselves as the example, instead of Jesus.
-They primarily
+They primarily speak

-speak about themselves, instead of the Lord.
-When you hear someone speak, and
+about themselves, instead of the Lord.
+When you hear someone speak, and you

 discount it, then simply apply the principle that Jesus gave.
-He said, "He that speak of himself seeks his own glory; and
+He said, "He that speaks of himself seeks his own glory; and

 he that seeks the glory of him that sent him, the same is true..."